128technology/docs/docs/config_wan_assurance.md

 `admin@node1.conductor1# manage plugin install 128T-mist-wan-assurance latest`

 When the process is complete, restart the conductor.
+From the PCLI, run

+`systemctl restart 128T`

+In the GUI, select **Restart > Conductor**.

 ## Enable WAN Assurance on the Conductor - GUI

-**Skip this text initally; ask about it below, and suggest moving it here.
-IMPORTANT: Please ensure the assets are in the running state before performing this operation (what operation?
-The onboarding?).
-Once committed, the installation and enablement process can take anywhere for 5 to 30 minutes to complete.**

 1. Create an account on the [MIST portal](https://integration.mistsys.com/). **What kind of account?
 Steps to complete needed.
 Parameters for creating the account.**

-2. Create an organization for the authority and sites per physical location for on-boarding 128T SSRs.
-**( part of the MIST Portal Config) Need details about the "Organization" - what is it, what does it reference, what is the purpose, where can I find more info?**
+2. Create an organization for the authority. **Need details about the "Organization" - what is it, what does it reference, what is the purpose, where can I find more info?**

+3. Create one Site per physical location for on-boarding 128T SSRs.
+    The **Site** is a key concept for MIST Assurance features.
+Some general recommendations for creating sites are:
+    * Create a unique site for each physical (or logical) location in the network.
+For example, the spoke and hub should be onboarded to different sites.
+    * Other devices from the Juniper stack such as MIST APs, Switches, SRX, etc., should be onboarded and assigned to the same site as SSR when possible.
+This is important because it provides a clean topology view of all devices running within a site.
+    *Issue: There is no information about how to create a Site in this doc (or I haven’t found it yet).
+But it is made clear how important the concept of a site is.
+I need information about how to create a site, or how a site is created if it is done automatically.*

-3. Log in to the MIST portal to access the registration code for the organization (requires Administrator priviledges). (not sure what this means - "This allows additional on-boarding of 128T routers from the conductor.")
+4. Log in to the MIST portal to access the registration code for the organization (requires Administrator privileges). (not sure what this means - "This allows additional on-boarding of 128T routers from the conductor.")

  - On the MIST portal, go to:
 	**Gateways > Inventory > Adopt Gateways > Session Smart Router (SSR)** There has to be another step in here.
 Does the user select something?
 Is there a dialog that appears with a button?

- - Click on “Copy to Clipboard”.
+ - Click on **Copy to Clipboard**.

- - Return to the SSR/128T and login to the conductor PCLI as an admin. **CLI>**
+5. Return to the SSR/128T and login to the conductor PCLI as an admin.

- - Paste the registration code **(the example below is not clear.
+6. Paste the registration code into the PCLI. **(the example below is not clear.
 Do they paste the reg-code immediately after logging in?
 Or do they navigate through commands to mist-wan-assurance and paste the reg code?)**
 ```
     admin@node1.conductor1# configure authority mist-wan-assurance registration-code eyJ0eX
     AiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJvcmdfaWQiOiIwYzE2MGI3Zi0xMDI3LTRjZDEtOTIzYi03NDQ1MzRj